microsoft/vscode-dev-containers/containers/dotnet-mssql/README.md

 | *Languages, platforms* | .NET, .NET Core, C#, Microsoft SQL |

 ## Description
-This definition creates two containers, one for C# (.NET Core) and one for Microsoft SQL.
+This definition creates two containers, one for C# (.NET) and one for Microsoft SQL.
 VS Code will attach to the .NET Core container, and from within that container the Microsoft SQL container will be available on **`localhost`** port 1433.
 By default, the `sa` user password is `P@ssw0rd`.
 For more on the configuration of MS SQL, see the section [MS SQL Configuration](#MS-SQL-Configuration)

 ## Using this definition with an existing folder